awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FaultInjectionQueries.md

 You can submit a fault injection query to one of your Aurora Replica instances by connecting to the endpoint for the Aurora Replica\.
 For more information, see [Amazon Aurora connection management](Aurora.Overview.Endpoints.md)\.

-Running fault injection queries requires the following privileges:
+Running fault injection queries requires all of the master user privileges\.
-+ Aurora MySQL version 1 – `PROCESS`\.
-+ Aurora MySQL versions 2 and 3 – All of the master user privileges\.
 For more information, see [Master user account privileges](UsingWithRDS.MasterAccounts.md)\.

 ## Testing an instance crash<a name="AuroraMySQL.Managing.FaultInjectionQueries.Crash"></a>